LitianZhou/linearReg/README.md

 ## Getting help
 There are help pages for each function, use `help(linearReg)` and `help(summary_linearReg)` to see more examples.

-a tutorial for the overall use.
+Otherwise, try `browseVignettes("linearReg")` to checkout the tutorial.